(Editor’s note: This article has been updated as of August 12, 2021)

 The report quotes Julie Niederhoff, associate professor of supply chain management at Syracuse University, who says the country’s food supply is vulnerable “when we have supply and demand that can’t reach each other.”

-In a recent interview with CNN’s Richard Quest, Impossible Foods’ Chief Financial Officer David Lee explained how his company bypasses this supply chain problem.
+In an interview with CNN’s Richard Quest, Impossible Foods’ Chief Financial Officer David Lee explained how his company bypasses this supply chain problem.

 Lee further revealed that the situation CoViD-19 has forced upon society has created conditions that highlight the advantage of producing plant-based meat.